-The first episode of The Falcon and the Winter Soldier premiered on Disney Plus, and the MCU streaming show has introduced several concepts from comic books right off the bat.
+The Falcon and the Winter Soldier has just one new episode left on Disney Plus, and the MCU's second streaming series has introduced several concepts from the Marvel comic books right off the bat.

 Read on to find out how.

 First appearing in 2015's Captain America: Sam Wilson #1, Joaquin Torres is a Mexican immigrant who came to Arizona at the age of six with his family.
 As a teenager, he began caring for undocumented migrants crossing the border from Mexico into Arizona – a humanitarian effort that put him in the crosshairs of the white supremacist militia group the Sons of the Serpent, who regularly kidnapped migrant people attempting to cross the border.

 When Joaquin was kidnapped alongside some people he was aiding, he discovered the horrible truth of the fates of those taken by the Sons of the Serpent – who delivered their captives to the mad scientist Karl Malus for use in his genetic experiments.